-To bring awareness to this critical issue and help combat this potential shortage, the Immunoglobulin National Society (IgNS) launched the #ItsMyTurn plasma donation campaign.
-We at KORU are proud to assist this critical effort to increase plasma donations and help save lives.
+To bring awareness to this critical issue and help combat this shortage, together we can increase awareness and promote the need for plasma donations to help save lives.

 How Can You Help?